Anxiety Guide to Comic Con

 Try getting an accessibility pass

 Some but not all convention organisers offer an accessibility pass meaning that your time spent queuing is reduced.
-Which can be great if large crowds are one of you triggers!
-Often all you need is a note from your doctor or therapist to apply for one, I never have though (even though I probably should!), as I don’t want to be seen as that person that “shouldn’t be” in that queue. 😨
+Which can be great if large crowds are one of your triggers!
+Often all you need is a note from your doctor or therapist to apply for one, although I never have (even though I probably should!).
+As I don’t want to be seen as that person that “shouldn’t be” in that queue. 😨 Increasing my anxiety even more.

 Use grounding techniques